clawpack/pyclaw/doc/petclaw/started.rst

     * `petsc4py <http://code.google.com/p/petsc4py/>`_: Python bindings for PETSc.
       The current recommended version is 1.1.2.

-For detailed instruction on how to install the PetClaw dependencies on a Mac running OS X 10.6.x see :ref:`installationDepsPetClawMacOSX`.
+For detailed instruction on how to install the PetClaw dependencies see :ref:`installationDepsPetClaw`.

 Installation